Rosvall and Voutilainen

 Viljo Rosvall and Janne Voutilainen were two Finnish-Canadian unionists from Thunder Bay, Ontario and members of the Lumber Workers Industrial Union of Canada who mysteriously disappeared on November 18, 1929, and were later found dead.
-The two were on their way to a bushcamp near Onion Lake to line up bushworkers for a sympathy strike in conjunction with a large strike that was happening in Shabaqua and Shebandowan, west of Thunder Bay.
+The two were on their way to a bush camp near Onion Lake to line up bush workers for a sympathy strike in conjunction with a large strike that was happening in Shabaqua and Shebandowan, west of Thunder Bay.

 Discovery of the bodies and funeral

 The bodies of Rosvall and Voutilainen were found by a union search party, which included Aate Pitkanen, at Onion Lake the following spring.
-The men's funeral on April 28, 1930 was the largest ever held in Thunder Bay.
+The men's funeral on April 28, 1930, was the largest ever held in Thunder Bay.
 Adding to the legendary status of the event, a solar eclipse darkened the sky as the funeral procession marched to Riverside Cemetery.
 The funeral events were regarded as the symbolic beginning of the Great Depression for local residents.